flowhub/guv/README.md

 To measure boot times, you can use the `guv-heroku-workerstats` tool.

-### Separate out jobs with different processing time characterstics to different worker roles
+### Separate jobs with different processing time to different roles
 If your job processing time has several clear peaks instead of one in the processing time histogram, determine what the different cases are and use dedicated worker roles.
 If your job processing time depends on the size of the job payload, implement an estimation